Tista93/Conways_Game_of_life/README.md

 each side to the side parallel to it.
 If we fold the side D to the side B well end up with a cylinder.
-If we then connect the ends of the cylinder (thus connecting side A to C) to each other, well end up with a torus.
+If we then connect the ends of the cylinder (thus connecting side A to C) to each other, we'll end up with a torus.

 ![torus](https://user-images.githubusercontent.com/43903037/48967966-a5eca280-efe8-11e8-9703-5863b38b340b.png)